taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 ### Infrastructure as Code (IaC)

+> Infrastructure as code (IaC) means to manage your IT infrastructure using configuration files.

 - Infrastructure as Code: Dynamic Systems for the Cloud Age (2nd, 2021) by Kief Morris
 - Terraform: Up & Running: Writing Infrastructure as Code (3rd, 2022) by Yevgeniy Brikman
 - Infrastructure as Code, Patterns and Practices: With Examples in Python and Terraform (2022) by Rosemary Wang